clearlinux/clear-linux-documentation/source/clear-linux/getting-started/bare-metal-install/bare-metal-install.rst

 Clear Linux host OS install on bare metal
 #########################################

-The following are instructions for installing |CL| on bare metal using a bootable USB drive.
+These instructions will guide you through the installation of |CL| on bare metal using a :ref:`bootable USB drive<create-usb>`.

 Verify your system hardware is supported by |CLOSIA|.
 Review the :ref:`list of supported processors <supported-hardware>` and